zilliztech/zdoc/docs/tutorials/resource-planning/pricing-calculator.md

 - __Capacity-optimized CU__: Ideal for large data volumes, with five times the storage capacity of performance-optimized CUs.

-- __Cost-optimized CU__: Similar capacity to capacity-optimized CUs, but more cost-effective with slightly reduced performance.

 Explore further details under [Select the Right CU](./cu-types-explained).

 ### Cloud provider{#cloud-provider}